wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 ```
 git push heroku master
 ```
 This will prepare all the files for deployment and compresses any large files in your working directory.
-If all goes well, you should see ***deployed successfully*** in your terminal.
+If all goes well, you should see **deployed successfully** in your terminal.

-Your app is ready  app is up and running.
+Your app is up and running.
 Run the following code  to ensure that you app has enough bandwith.

 ```
 heroku ps:scale web=1
 ```
-To view you app, type ***heroku open***
+To view you app, type **heroku open**

-To rename the app, use ***heroku apps:rename new_app_name***.
-If you are using the repository for more than one app, use ***heroku apps:rename --app old_name new_name***
+To rename the app, use **heroku apps:rename new_app_name**.
+If you are using the repository for more than one app, use **heroku apps:rename --app old_name new_name**
 Note:
 - If you're getting version errors during deployment, change the version of the package to the latest one provided in the terminal
 - There is a usage limit of 500MB.
 The app should have enough RAM in order to run, so make sure that the total file size is way below the limit.